CSE2018-2019/BetterPACList/README.md

 # BetterPACList
-This PAC list which fixed several gigentic problems in the gfωList.
+This PAC list which fixed several gigantic problems in the gfωList.